This document describes global, regional, and zonal Compute Engine resources.

-Operations are a per-zone resource, a per-region resource, and a global resource.
-If you are performing an operation on a resource that lives within a region, the operation is considered a per-region operation.
-For example, reserving an address is considered regional operation, because the operation is being performed on a region-specific resource, an address.
+An operation is a per-zone resource, a per-region resource, or a global resource.
+If you are performing an operation on a regional resource, the operation is considered a per-region operation.
+For example, reserving an address is considered regional operation because addresses are a region-specific resource.

 Resources that are hosted in a zone are called per-zone resources.
 Zone-specific resources, or per-zone resources, are unique to that zone and are only usable by other resources in the same zone.
 For example, an instance is a per-zone resource.
-When you create an instance, you must provide the zone where the instance should live.
-The instance can access other resources within the same zone, and can access global resources, but it cannot access other per-zone resources in a different zone, such as a Disk resource.
+When you create an instance, you must provide the zone where the instance is located.
+The instance can access other resources within the same zone, and can access global resources, but it can't access other per-zone resources in a different zone, such as a disk resource.

-You can see a list of available zones on the Regions and Zones page.
+For a list of available zones, see Regions and zones.

 Per-zone resources include:

-- A virtual machine instance must reside within a zone and can access global resources or resources within the same zone.
+- A virtual machine (VM) instance is located within a zone and can access global resources or resources within the same zone.

 - Persistent disks are accessed by other instances within the same zone.
 You can attach a disk only to instances in the same zone as the disk.
-You cannot attach a disk to an instance in another zone.
-Optionally, you can share disk resources across projects so that other projects can make images and snapshots from these disks.
-This does not allow instances in other projects to attach the disks.
+You can't attach a disk to an instance in another zone.
+Optionally, you can share disk resources across projects, which lets other projects make images and snapshots from these disks but doesn't let instances in other projects attach the disks.

 - Machine types

 - Machine types are per-zone resources.
 Instances and disks can only use machine types that are in the same zone.